pchagas72/Mangue-Telemetry/README.md

 This project is Open Source.
 Unlike many competition teams that keep their tools closed, I believe in open college engineering.
 Feel free to fork and star.

 Any doubts in using the software, feel free to contact me.

+## Next updates (todo list)

+- [ ] Implement distance toggle on X axis
+    - [ ] Calculate distance on the backend
+    - [ ] Enable toggle on the interface

+- [ ] Add X axis option on the "add graph" button
+    - [ ] Implement changes on charGrafico

+- [ ] Add math channels
+    - [ ] Implement evals on the backend
+    - [ ] Add user-defined equations as graphs and numbers to the interface

+- [ ] Research viability of InfluxDB implementation